clutchwave/mikeroberto-blog/src/data/post/2010/spacex-falcon-9-success-meaning.md

 ---
 publishDate: 2010-12-09
 title: "What the SpaceX Falcon 9 Launch Success Means to America"
-excerpt: "Yesterday morning, SpaceX successfully launched their Falcon 9 rocket and accompanying Dragon capsule into orbit, and safely brought Dragon back home.
-This was..."
 category: "Current Events"
 tags:
   - "nasa"